E-commerce

 Apps

-Advanced search, filters, bundles: measure performance impact before piling them on.
+Advanced search, filters, bundles: measure performance impact before stacking them.

 Automation

-Tag rules and workflows: linked to e-commerce automation.
+Tag rules and workflows: link to e-commerce automation.

 Themes and sections